MahmoudELsaey/MahmoudElsaey/README.md

 # Hi there, I'm Mahmoud Elsaey! 👋

 ## About Me
 I am an **Embedded Software Engineer** with a passion for developing innovative embedded systems and optimizing software performance.
-My last name, "Elsaey," means "The Seeker" in Arabic, and this account is a a proof! 😉
+My last name means "The Seeker" in Arabic, and this account is a proof! 😉

 - 📫 How to reach me: [mahmoudelsaey2@gmail.com](mailto:mahmoudelsaey2@gmail.com)